GDPR & Data Processing

-10. Deletion or Return of Processed Personal Data.
+9. Deletion or Return of Processed Personal Data.

-11. Audit Rights
+10. Audit Rights

-12. General Terms.
+11. General Terms.

-12.1.Governing Law and Jurisdiction.
-All disputes with respect to this DPA shall be determined in accordance with the laws of the State of Israel and shall be handled at a competent court in Tel Aviv-Yaffo.
+11.1.Governing Law and Jurisdiction.
+All disputes with respect to this DPA shall be determined in accordance with the laws of the State of Israel and shall be handled at a competent court in Tel Aviv-Yafo.

-12.2.Conflict.
-In the event of any conflict or inconsistency between this DPA and any other agreements between the Parties, including agreements entered into after the date of this DPA, the provisions of this DPA shall prevail.
+11.2.Conflict.
+In the event of any conflict or inconsistency between this DPA and any other agreements between the parties, including agreements entered into after the date of this DPA, the provisions of this DPA shall prevail.

-12.3.Changes in Data Protection Laws.
-Controller may by at least forty-five (45) calendar days' prior written notice to Processor, request in writing any variations to this DPA if they are required, as a result of any change in, or decision of a competent authority under any applicable Data Protection Law, to allow Processing of those Processed Personal Data to be made (or continue to be made) without breach of that Data Protection Law, and if Controller gives notice with respect to its request to modify this DPA hereunder Processor shall make commercially reasonable efforts to accommodate such modification request, and Controller shall not unreasonably withhold or delay agreement to any consequential variations to this DPA proposed by Processor to protect the Processor against additional risks, or to indemnify and compensate Processor for any further steps and costs associated with the variations made herein.
+11.3.Changes in Applicable Data Protection Laws.
+Controller/business may by at least forty-five (45) calendar days' prior written notice to processor/service provider, request in writing any changes to this DPA, if they are required, as a result of any change in any Applicable Data Protection Law, regarding the lawfulness of the processing of User Data.
+If controller/business provides its modification request, processor/service provider shall make commercially reasonable efforts to accommodate such modification request, and controller/business shall not unreasonably withhold or delay agreement to any consequential changes to this DPA to protect the processor/service provider against any additional risks, and/or to indemnify and compensate processor/service provider for any further costs associated with the changes made hereunder.

-12.4.Severance.
+11.4.Severance.
 Should any provision of this DPA be invalid or unenforceable, then the remainder of this DPA shall remain valid and in force.
-The invalid or unenforceable provision shall either be (i) amended as necessary to ensure its validity and enforceability, while preserving the Parties’ intentions as closely as possible or, if this is not possible, (ii) construed in a manner as if the invalid or unenforceable part had never been contained therein.
+The invalid or unenforceable provision shall either be (i) amended as necessary to ensure its validity and enforceability, while preserving the parties’ intentions as closely as possible or, if this is not possible, (ii) construed in a manner as if the invalid or unenforceable part had never been contained therein.